 As you can see, the default layout is very limited and not suitable for all products.
 This includes:

-- WooCommerce restaurant websites Hungry customers need a quick way to select multiple foods to build their meal.
+- WooCommerce restaurant websites Hungry customers need a quick way to select multiple foods to build their meals.
 It would be strange to send them to a separate page to choose the quantities and variations of each food they require.